 The best way to make your life easy when filing and paying your US taxes is to keep your investments US-based.
 Having investments abroad gets tricky quickly, and if you don’t file your expat taxes correctly in 2023, you could have the watchful eyes of the IRS or FinCen (or both!) on your back.

 Where possible, keep your investments in the US.
 Doing so will lighten both your reporting and tax-paying burden!
 That doesn’t mean going and selling everything right away.
 But do remember to consider your US tax responsibilities, even while abroad.
 Of course, we can only speak for the US, perhaps your local country will not be the fondest of US investments.
+So it’s good to have extra preparation with expat taxes especially when it involves investments.

 4. Get your kids (and yourself) a Social Security number